y-scope/clp-loglib-py/README.md

 This is a Python `logging` library meant to supplement [CLP (Compressed Log Processor)][0].
-It operates by serializing and compressing log events using the CLP Intermediate Representation (IR) format, achieving both data streaming capability and effective compression ratios.
-Log files serialized using IR format can be viewed using [YScope Log Viewer][2].
+It operates by serializing and compressing log events using the CLP Intermediate Representation (IR) format, achieving both data streaming capabilities and effective compression ratios.
+Log files serialized using the IR format can be viewed using the [YScope Log Viewer][2].
 They can also be deserialized to their original plain-text format, or programmatically analyzed with the APIs provided by [clp-ffi-py][9].
 For further information, refer to the detailed explanation in this [Uber blog][1].